President taps Poland's outgoing prime minister to form new government despite lack of a majority

 If Morawiecki fails to win backing in Parliament, as expected, Poland might not have a new government in place until mid-December.

 Duda must appoint the new Morawiecki government within 14 days of the first session of the new Parliament, which convenes next Monday.
-Morawiecki will then have a further 14 days to hold a confidence vote.
-Only then would it fall to Parliament to appoint its choice for prime minister.
+Morawiecki will then have a further 14 days to face a confidence vote.
+If he fails to win it, it would fall to Parliament to appoint its choice for prime minister.

 Credit: AP